FREQUENTLY ASKED QUESTIONS

-Established in 2018 through the CSW Industrials Charitable Fund, the CSWI Scholarship Program helps children and dependents of eligible CSWI Employees pay for college or vocational training.
+Established in 2018 through the CSW Industrials Charitable Fund, the program helps eligible children and dependents of Eligible Employees of CSW Industrials, Inc., and its subsidiaries in the United States and Canada pay for college or vocational training.
+In 2025, the program was renamed the CSW Industrials Mary Burns Scholarship Program to honor its founder, Mary Burns.

 Is there an age limit for applicants?

-The program is designed for children and dependents of eligible CSWI Employees under the age of 26.
-In addition, an applicant must be:
+The program is designed for eligible children and dependents of eligible CSW Employees under the age of 24.
+To determine whether an employee or their child/dependent is considered eligible, click here.

 How many scholarships will be awarded?

-Up to $50,000 is designated for the program each academic year, and individual scholarships of up to $10,000 will be distributed.
-(Per IRS guidelines, the amount and number of grants will not be known until all applications are submitted.)
+Up to $70,000 may be designated for the program each academic year, and individual scholarships of up to $10,000 may be distributed.
+(Per IRS guidelines, the number of grants and specific amounts will not be known until after all applications are submitted.)

 Aside from GPA, what factors are considered when reviewing applications?

-Grade point average is one of several factors, and the minimum 2.5 GPA reflects the CSWI Scholarship Program’s goal of reaching underserved students who face challenges at home or in their communities.
-Challenges include caring for family members and balancing school with a job to help with household finances, realities that often prevent students from devoting themselves completely to school life and/or participating in extracurricular activities such as clubs, team sports, internships, and volunteer opportunities.
+Grade point average is one of several factors, and the minimum 2.5 GPA for high school seniors and 2.25 for returning college students reflects the scholarship program’s goal of reaching underserved students who face challenges pursuing their post-secondary education.
+These challenges include caring for family members and balancing school with a job to help with household finances, realities that often prevent students from devoting time to school life and/or participating in extracurricular activities such as clubs, team sports, internships, and volunteer opportunities.

 Who evaluates applications and selects the grant recipients?

-A Scholarship Committee composed of members with no connection to CSWI or its affiliates.
+An independent Scholarship Committee composed of members with no connection to CSW Industrials or its subsidiaries.

 Will students from households with little or no history of pursuing education or training beyond high school be considered for a scholarship?

 Yes.
-First-generation high school graduates pursuing a college degree or vocational training are encouraged to apply.
-"First generation" refers to a child or dependent of an Eligible Employee who will be the first - or among the first - in their family to attend college or receive vocational training.
-In addition, the criteria to be considered by the Scholarship Committee in determining scholarship grants include, but are not limited to the following:
+First-generation high school graduates pursuing a college degree or vocational/training certification are strongly encouraged to apply.
+"First generation" refers to an eligible child or dependent of an Eligible Employee who is the first - or among the first generation - in their family to attend college or receive vocational training.

 Is there a fee to apply?